 Using Sensor Analytics to Predict Natural Gas Well Freezing

-Elder Research used 20 years of detailed sensor readings from hundreds of wells to characterize transient well states.
-The goal was to predict gas well shut-ins due to hydrate formations four to six months in advance in a North American field, where winter months allowed only very limited access.
-Our model was far more accurate that the existing heuristic models and allowed operations to know which clusters of well pads should be prioritized for treatment.
-A second model was built which clearly showed when in the new well life cycle a plunger pump system should be installed.
+Elder Research harnessed 20 years of detailed sensor readings from hundreds of wells to characterize transient well states.
+The goal was to predict gas well shut-ins (blockages preventing production) due to hydrate formations four to six months in advance in a North American field, where winter months allowed only very limited access.
+Our model was far more accurate than the existing heuristic models and it allowed operations to know which clusters of well pads should be prioritized for treatment.
+A second model was created which clearly showed when in the new well life cycle a plunger pump system should be installed.
 The estimated return on investment for each model was less than one year.
 Read the Case Study

 At Elder Research, our analytics consulting expertise enabled us to successfully use over 1TB of log data to build a user segmentation model for a major software client.
 These segments have proved hugely valuable in helping understand user needs and behavior.
 Additionally, we were able to create a custom visualization tool which allowed the client to visualize their log data in a way that was previously impossible, helping them to better understand and reach out to their customers.
 Read the Case Study or Read the Blog